iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 >
 > 📝 **Footnotes :**
 >
-> Grep, or global regular expression print, is one of the most versatile and useful Linux commands available.
+> `Grep`, or global regular expression print, is one of the most versatile and useful Linux commands available.
 >
 > It works by searching for text and strings that users define in a given file.
 In other words, grep enables users to search files for a particular pattern or word and see any lines that contain it.